-Diversion to Appropriate Care
+Diversion to appropriate care

 Ensuring people receive care in the least restrictive, least costly settings.